flatironinstitute/nemos/docs/background/plot_01_1D_basis_function.md

 ## Feature Computation
 The bases in the `nemos.basis` module can be grouped into two categories:

 1. **Evaluation Bases**: These bases use the [`compute_features`](nemos.basis._basis.Basis.compute_features) method to evaluate the basis directly, applying a non-linear transformation to the input.
-Classes in this category have names starting with "Eval," such as `BSplineEval`.
+Classes in this category have names ending with "Eval," such as `BSplineEval`.

 2. **Convolution Bases**: These bases use the [`compute_features`](nemos.basis._basis.Basis.compute_features) method to convolve the input with a kernel of basis elements, using a `window_size` specified by the user.
 Classes in this category have names starting with "Conv," such as `BSplineConv`.